lbrombach/OpenHVACControl/README.md

 A Raspberry Pi based multi-stage, multi-zone HVAC controller.
 Replace thermostats and control damper motors for up to two stages heat, two stages cooling, and three zones.
 User interface is currently via web browser (HTML pages and a RESTful interface with the back end), but an accompanying Android App is on the todo list.
+While the system was designed around a forced air zoned system, it should work fine for zoned hydronic systems by simply using the relays to control zone valves or pumps instead of the zone dampers.
+It will work as well for single stage, single zone systems if you simply play and learn instead of using an off-the-shelf thermostat.

 ## Purpose/Motivation: